crowdcode-de/KissMDA/README.md

 So you need the MTL editor from Eclipse, imagine if something happens just like oAW.
 You will stuck with an old Eclipse version!

+4. [TigerTeam TRIMM – Model Driven Generator](http://trimm.tigerteam.dk) is just Open Sourced in July 2013.
+We analyzed the code at [Bitbucket.org](https://bitbucket.org/tigerteam/trimm/src) and found out that the idea with the Events and Listeners as [Extensions](http://trimm.tigerteam.dk/trimm-java/trimm-java-extensions) is a very good idea.
+TRIMM also uses Maven and does not have any dependencies to Eclipse.
+Special to this framework is that it uses its own [metamodel](http://goo.gl/MHIfLw) and does not use UML2 metamodel for the generators.
+This framework works for [MagicDraw and Enterprise Architect](http://goo.gl/Z5QQrq) and it can read the files directly from those UML tools.
+It also uses its [own Java code generators](http://goo.gl/A5HLEm) which is basically based on Strings.
+TRIMM offers some ready to use cartridges like Java, JPA and Webservice.

 There are some other MDA / MDSD tools available outside: [Taylor](http://taylor.sourceforge.net), [Topcased](http://www.topcased.org), [openMDX](http://www.openmdx.org).
 But all of them suffer the problems we mentioned above.

 ***Our solution is KissMDA (Keep It Simple Stupid, MDA!)***.